Domon/domon.github.com/_posts/2018-01-30-null-safe-comparison-in-sql.md

            NOT(NULL <=> NULL), -- 0
            NOT(   1 <=> NULL); -- 1

-PostgreSQL provides `IS DISTINCT FROM` and we can use the `IS` operator in SQLite.
+PostgreSQL provides `IS DISTINCT FROM` and `IS` is the counterpart in SQLite.

 Finally, I have written this down.
 I hope this post can save me a few Google searches in the future. 💦